This article was updated in August 2022 to include current information and recommendations.

 The pumpkin pickin’s are not slim here in Northern Colorado.
 In a region built by agriculture, our communities contain several farms and seasonal destinations you’ll want to come back to year after year.

 You can use our map below to find the pumpkin patch nearest you, or read below to learn more about each location and find your favorite fall activities.

 Home to Colorado’s longest-running corn maze, Anderson Farms is a historic destination for family fun during the fall.
 In addition to their 25-acre corn maze, you can ride a wagon to the 30-acre pumpkin patch and pick from 70 varieties of pumpkins, squash and gourds, reserve a private campfire site, and even get scared through the Halloween season at special, haunted attractions.
 In 2022, the fall festival will be up and running from September 21st through October 31st.

-Bartels Farm is a family-owned and family-operated farm established in 1905.
-Following tradition, the current owners still grow organic corn, hay, wheat and barley, but are known for their expansive pumpkin patch and vegetable garden.
-Choose to pick your own pumpkin or grab a pre-picked pumpkin at Bartels Farm, and enjoy a corn maze, hayrides, pumpkin chuckin’ and see farm animals.
+Bartels Farm is a family-owned and family-operated farm established all the way back in 1905.
+Following tradition, the current owners still grow organic corn, hay, wheat and barley, but are also known throughout the region for their expansive pumpkin patch and vegetable garden.
+Through the fall season, you can pick your own pumpkin or grab a pre-picked pumpkin, then enjoy a corn maze, hayrides, pumpkin chuckin’ and see farm animals.
 For regular updates and dates for the 2022 season, follow the team on Facebook here.